ejmahler/SplineLibrary/README.md

 SplineLibrary
 =============
-A C++ library to collect many useful spline functions into one place.
+A C++ library created to provide open-source reference implementations of many spline functions, e.g. Natural Splines and Catmull-Rom Splines.
+It's a challenge to find well-documented and FOSS implementations of these useful tools, and mathematical defintions of these things are really hard to decipher, so my hope is that this library will provide a starting point for others.

 A spline is a formula for smoothly transitioning from one data point to the next in a data set.
 For example, you could create a spline containing ten colors (each stored as R, G, and B values) to create a color gradient that smoothly transitions from one color to the next.

 Features
 -------------
-* Interpolation of standard catmull-rom splines
+* Interpolation of catmull-rom splines
     * Include `spline_library/hermite/cubic/cubic_hermite_spline.h`, create a `CubicHermiteSpline` object, and call its `getPosition` method.
     * Several more spline types.
 See [Spline Types](docs/SplineTypes.md) for the full list
 * Looping Splines